o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/concepts.md

 An asset list contains information for product assets.
 This file is generated using the Asset Bundler.
 The information includes a fingerprint for each asset in the list.
 The fingerprint includes a modification time and file hash.
 An asset list can be generated from seed lists, individual seeds, or by using comparison operations on other asset lists.
 Asset list files have the file extension `.assetlist`.
 See also **Seed** and **Seed List**.

 **Builder**
-An asset builder is a C\+\+ module that is used to transform source assets into product assets.
+An asset builder is a C++ module that is used to transform source assets into product assets.
 For example, a builder that handles textures might also transform a source asset PNG file to a product asset DDS file.
 Builders emit metadata about source and product assets, such as dependencies.
 For more information, see [Creating a Custom Asset Builder](/docs/user-guide/tutorials/assets/custom-builder.md).

 **Copy Job**